Nuala O'Loan, Baroness O'Loan: Background

 O'Loan was born and educated in Hertfordshire, England, one of eight siblings.
 She studied law at King's College London, graduating in 1973, and became a law lecturer in Northern Ireland.
 In 1977 she survived an IRA bombing at Ulster Polytechnic, Jordanstown, while pregnant; she lost the baby as a result.

 She is married to Social Democratic and Labour Party (SDLP) councillor and former North Antrim MLA, Declan O'Loan; they have five sons.
 In June 2006, one of her sons, Damian, was seriously wounded in the Oldpark section of North Belfast.
 The 23-year-old was left with serious head injuries and a broken arm after being attacked with an iron bar by a gang of four youths.
 The motive for the attack has not yet been established.
 She was a voluntary marriage counsellor, working particularly to prepare young people from different religions who are getting married.

 Baroness O'Loan was appointed as latest chair of the Daniel Morgan inquiry in July 2014.
-Following the long gap after Stanley Burnton was forced to quit, Baroness O'Loan was made the new head of a long-running series of inquiries into the murder and subsequent cover up of the ex-private investigator.
+Following the long gap after Stanley Burnton was forced to quit, Baroness O'Loan was made the new head of a long-running series of inquiries into the murder of the ex-private investigator and the subsequent police cover up.